Academic (School) Reference Letter Samples – Templates

 [Recipient’s address]

 I am greatly honored to recommend [name of candidate] for admission to _____ [name of program, job position, course] at ____ [institution’s name].
-I am a _ [job title, role in the school] at _ [name of the school, City/state].
-I came to know _ [applicant’s name] when I was __ [Mention the Referee’s academic relationship with the student, e.g., Mathematics teacher, Volleyball instructor, college professor, etc.] in [what capacity e.g., grade 8, High school, college year 3, etc.].
-The course comprised ____ [write a brief description of the course] and _ [applicant’s name] distinguished herself by submitting an exceptionally well-researched and interesting project on ethical practices in Insurance Management.
-Overall, I would rank ___ [applicant’s name] in the top 2% of students that I have taught in the past [duration] in respect of her research skills and writing ability.
+I am a _ [job title, role in the school] at _ [name of the school, city/state].
+I came to know _ [applicant’s name] when I was __ [mentioning the referee’s academic relationship with the student, e.g., mathematics teacher, volleyball instructor, college professor, etc.] in [what capacity, e.g., Grade 8, high school, college year 3, etc.].
+The course comprised ____ [write a brief description of the course] and _ [applicant’s name] distinguished herself by submitting an exceptionally well-researched and interesting project on ethical practices in insurance management.
+Overall, I would rank ___ [applicant’s name] in the top 2% of students that I have taught in the past [duration] regarding her research skills and writing ability.

-[Student’s name] is highly intelligent with very impressive_________ [mention skills and capabilities].
+[Student’s name] is highly intelligent with very impressive [mention skills and capabilities].
 From my first encounter with her in class, she has always impressed me with her extensive knowledge and ambition.
 She participated in every discussion and performed very well on all her assignments.
-Besides that, _ [applicant’s name] has always been an active participant of _ [mention the extracurricular activity] that her fellow students elected her as the lead student aide for the sports training program.
+Besides that, _ [applicant’s name] has always been an active participant in _ [mention the extracurricular activity]; her fellow students elected her as the lead student aide for the sports training program.

 Over the years, I have watched __ [applicant’s name] work with other students in a caring and compassionate manner.
-I believe that she is best suited for the _ [mention the program’s name/job position] that your organization is offering because she has the necessary drive and skills to tackle it.
+I believe that she is best suited for the [mention the program’s name or job position] that your organization is offering because she has the necessary drive and skills to tackle it.
 I do not doubt that [applicant’s name] will prove to be a key asset to your organization.

 I am available to discuss __ [student’s name] skills and charismatic nature with you anytime.
-Do not hesitate to contact me at _ [referee’s phone number], or email at___________ [referee’s email address].
+Do not hesitate to contact me at [referee’s phone number] or by email at [referee’s email address].

 Sincerely,